JAMESMTL/snippets/bnx2x/ipfire/README.md

 ### Alternative install method

-<b>Starting with IPFire 2.25 - Core Update 142 the IPFire devs enabled kernel module signing making it no loger posible to install unsigned modules.</b>
+Starting with IPFire 2.25 - Core Update 142 the IPFire devs enabled kernel module signing making it no loger posible to install unsigned modules.

 ### References